hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 ### Installing Priiloader

+!> Priiloader versions before 0.10.0 do not work with vWii.
+Priiloader versions before 0.8.2 will brick your vWii.

 1. Launch Priiloader Installer.
 1. Press the + Button on Wii Remote or the A Button on a GameCube controller.
 1. Press A to return to the Homebrew Channel.